Improve Your Credit Score

 Annual Fees

 Some rewards cards charge an annual fee.
-If you take full advantage of the card’s benefits you can come out ahead but plenty of times you sign up for those rewards with dreams of first-class travel in your head but don’t actually travel enough to make the annual fee worth it.
+If you take full advantage of the card’s benefits you can come out ahead but plenty of times you sign up for those rewards with dreams of first-class travel in your head but don’t travel enough to make the annual fee worth it.

 There are plenty of cards though that have rewards and don’t charge an annual fee.